cleverskeleton/cleverskeleton/README.md

 - 👋 Hi, I’m @cleverskeleton
 - 👀 I’m interested in overcoming the Plateau
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to code with anyone and am an total amateur
-- 📫 How to reach me ...

 <!---
 cleverskeleton/cleverskeleton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.